Earn Flying Blue XP fast: 14 methods, and whether you can buy it

 CDG-SIN: La Premiere = 60 XP

-Method 5: Flying Blue Amex cards
+Netherlands: the Flying Blue Amex lineup

 | Card | Cost/year | XP/year | Cost/XP |